 When fellow mumpreneur and well-known local artist Clare Haxby said she was leaving Singapore I was not surprised.
 This city is a very transient place, with many expats only living here 2-3 years before moving somewhere else.
 But having admired how much energy and passion she put into growing her business my first thought was ‘you’ve spent years establishing yourself as a successful artist, couldn’t you stay a little longer?!’

-A few days later she emailed to ask if I would photograph her family at home in their beautiful black and white house.
-These houses are part of Singapore’s colonial heritage, often raised up on columns with galleried verandahs, to make living in the tropics more comfortable.
+A few days later she emailed to ask if I would photograph her family in their beautiful black and white house.
+These houses are part of Singapore’s colonial heritage.
+They’re often raised up on columns with galleried verandahs, to make living in the tropics more comfortable.
 Having lived there for 8 years the historical house was an integral part of the Haxby family’s life in Singapore.
 It also served as Clare’s studio for her work and the showroom for her paintings.

-I’ve thought a lot about how I would have felt being in Clare’s shoes: leaving a place when you’re known as one of the best in your field, the go-to person for a product or service.
-Maybe it was actually perfect timing to leave at the top and start somewhere new, taking the lessons one has learnt to applying them to a new situation.
+I’ve thought a lot about how I would have felt being in Clare’s shoes.
+What’s it like to leave a place when you’re known as one of the go-to people for a certain product or service?
+Maybe it is actually perfect timing to leave at the top and start somewhere new.
+You can take the lessons you’ve learnt and apply them to your new situation.
 I read somewhere that it’s not up to us to decide whether something happens or not, but what we are going to do with the time that we have.

-Clare is based in England where she now has her studio, and I have no doubt that she will once again stand out from the crowd.
-If you’re looking for some stunning artwork of Singapore’s famous landmarks, wander over to Clare’s website where you can buy her paintings and prints.
+Clare is now based in England where she has her studio.
+I have no doubt that she will once again stand out from the crowd.
+If you’re looking for some stunning artwork of famous landmarks, wander over to Clare’s website where you can buy her paintings and prints.
 You’ll also see Clare’s painting of the black and white house that she used to call home.